ETS-Android3/TeamDevBots-HackX/README.md

 # Coupon Bazar mobile app  by DevBots
-*Website's code is pused on the branch'OurWebsite"*
+*Website's code is pushed on the branch'OurWebsite"*
 ### **Problem statement :**

 *Coupons can be really helpful while buying online products but people don't have time to find it and it's difficult too.*